 The Zoo is home to one male radiated tortoise named Jeter.
 He was hatched in 1994 at the Bronx Zoo and came to the Seneca Park Zoo in 1998.
-Jeter is taken outside at least once a week in the summer and loves to eat the grass, especially clovers.
+Jeter resides in the Zoo’s Main Building.

 International Union for Conservation of Nature (IUCN) Red List status: Critically endangered.
 These tortoises are in trouble due to loss of habitat, poaching for food and exploitation in the pet trade.
 The Seneca Park Zoo is part of the Species Survival Plan to aid the recovery of the radiated tortoise.